19hours/sg-statutes/Acts/Prevention of Corruption Act.md

 ### Conspiracy

 31\.
-Whoever is a party to a criminal conspiracy, within the meaning of the Penal Code, to commit an offence under this Act shall be deemed to have committed the offence and shall be liable on conviction to be punished with the punishment provided for that offence.
+Whoever is a party to a criminal conspiracy, within the meaning of the Penal Code [Cap.
+224], to commit an offence under this Act shall be deemed to have committed the offence and shall be liable on conviction to be punished with the punishment provided for that offence.

 [29

 ### Offences to be seizable

-32\.—(1) Every offence under this Act shall be deemed to be a seizable offence for the purposes of the Criminal Procedure Code.
+32\.—(1) Every offence under this Act shall be deemed to be a seizable offence for the purposes of the Criminal Procedure Code [Cap.
+68].

 (2) A public officer to whom any gratification is corruptly given or offered shall arrest the person who gives or offers the gratification to him and make over the person so arrested to the nearest police station and if he fails to do so without reasonable excuse he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.